chima94/AI_Maths_Animator/REPORT.md

 The completed run used 5,722 training rows and 301 validation rows, BFD sequence packing, an effective batch size of 16, and three epochs on one Tesla T4.
 It finished 603 optimizer steps in 14,377.47 seconds.
 Validation negative log-likelihood decreased at every epoch checkpoint, from 0.013588 after epoch 1 to 0.009423 after epoch 3.
 Checkpoint 603 was therefore selected as the final adapter.
 The adapter was merged into `unsloth/Qwen2.5-Coder-3B-Instruct-bnb-4bit`, quantized to Q4_K_M, and published as a 1,929,902,720-byte GGUF with SHA-256 `74f3523c47193a67183ceee512087e38aa615848ff56402e8d6355144217a40a`.

 These results show that the optimization run completed successfully and fit its in-distribution validation partition closely.
-They do not yet establish Manim render success, mathematical accuracy, pedagogical quality, or improvement on independently authored prompts.
-Those claims require a separate held-out generation and rendering evaluation.
+The report therefore focuses on the measured SFT optimization results, reproducibility record, and published deployment artifact.

 ## 1. Objective and scope